-- 6.2.1 Uncertainty about the character and extent of some potential heritage assets identified during the desk-based assessment means that further investigation would be necessary in order to characterise these sites (Sites 27, 28, 36, 56-64, 67-8, 75, 80, 101-2, and 104-6).
-The first stage of further investigation should comprise a walkover survey focused on these sites to examine the character of visible remains at ground level.
-Following detailed design, a further walkover survey should examine the sites of all identified heritage assets and examine the whole proposed route for indications of further unidentified heritage assets. - 6.2.2 The most effective means of subsequently determining the likelihood of subsurface remains associated with some of these sites may be geophysical survey.
-Any anomalies identified during the geophysical survey would inform the necessity for further archaeological investigation by evaluation trenching or open-area topsoil stripping and archaeological excavation. - 6.2.3 Heritage assets that have been previously identified may also require archaeological evaluation in advance of ground works in order to establish the character and extent of surviving remains and to inform the necessity for further archaeological works.
+- 6.2.1 Uncertainty about the character and extent of some potential heritage assets identified during the desk-based assessment means that further investigation would be necessary in order to characterise these sites (Sites 27, 28, 36, 56-64, 67-8, 75, 80, 101-2, and 104-6, 119, 120, 121, 131-5, 137, 148-9, 156).
+The first stage of further investigation should comprise a walkover survey of all the pipeline route options in order to examine the character of visible remains at ground level and to inspect the routes for the visible presence of further previously unidentified heritage assets. - 6.2.2 The most effective means of subsequently determining the likelihood of subsurface remains associated with some of these sites may be geophysical survey.
+Any anomalies identified during the geophysical survey would inform the necessity for further archaeological investigation by evaluation trenching or open-area topsoil stripping and archaeological excavation. - 6.2.3 Heritage assets that have been previously identified may also require archaeological evaluation in advance of ground works in order to establish the character and extent of surviving remains and to inform the necessity for further archaeological works. - 6.2.4 The potential also exists for the presence of further previously unidentified sub-surface remains that are not indicated by above-ground traces or during the inspection of historical maps and records.

-6.3 Proposed Mitigation
+6.3 PROPOSED MITIGATION

-- 6.3.1 The National Planning Policy Framework instructs that in the case of heritage assets which either have designated status or are non-designated but are of a significance demonstrably comparable with a Scheduled Monument, ie of national importance, the general assumption should be in favour of conservation.
-Where the loss of the whole or a part of a heritage asset's significance is justified by a development, the developer should be required first to record that asset and advance understanding of its significance, in a manner proportionate to the asset's importance and the impact (NPPF, p 32 para 141). - 6.3.2 Where impacts cannot be avoided, recommendations for archaeological mitigation comprise topographic and photographic survey, watching brief, and preservation by record; the means of which will be determined following the further investigations described above.
+6.3.1 The National Planning Policy Framework instructs that in the case of heritage assets which either have designated status or are non-designated but are of a significance demonstrably comparable with a Scheduled Monument, ie of national importance, the general assumption should be in favour of conservation.
+Where the loss of the whole or a part of a heritage asset's significance is justified by a development, the developer should be required first to record that asset and advance understanding of its significance, in a manner proportionate to the asset's importance and the impact (NPPF, p 32 para 141).

+6.3.2 Where impacts cannot be avoided, recommendations for archaeological mitigation comprise topographic and photographic survey, watching brief, and preservation by record; the means of which will be determined following the further investigations described above.